arc-archive/raml-json-enhance/README.md

 - */example(s) - always produces `examples` as an array of example contents
 - */structuredExample - content is moved to the *.example array

+## Developing this element
+Unlike other web components this one has to be build.
+The source file to make changes to is the `raml-json-enhance-template.html`.
+After making any change to the file call `npm run build`.
+It will concatenate all required files and insert generated web worker contentnt into the element body.
+The `raml-json-enhance.html` will be regenerated each time you call build script.